-So remember that time you woke up from a nap, opened your Twitter, and a bunch of people were complaining that mercury was in retrograde.
+So remember that time you woke up from a nap, opened your Twitter, and a bunch of people was complaining that mercury was in retrograde.
 So you looked into it.
-What the hell is a retrograde?
+What the hell is retrograde?
 Down a rabbit hole, you go.
 Now, you know the ins and outs of most things in astrology.
 Your favorite thing to know about a person is their natal chart.
-Then, fast forward two or three more years and you have a blog nobody reads with the tagline “just blame your natal chart”.
+Then, fast forward two or three more years and you have a blog nobody reads with the tagline “Just blame your natal chart”.
 Astrology did not happen overnight, something else was going on.
 Witchcraft is slowly being re-branded as Spirituality.
 Which is long overdue considering the very negative connotation ‘witch’ carries.

 Even if you do not believe that “witchcraft” is re-branding… spirituality looks a lot like diet witchcraft at the least.
 Spirituality’s usage of Astrology, Tarot Cards, Crystals, Reiki healing, Clairvoyance, manifestations, burning sage… Witchcraft or Wicca accepts these occult practices and incorporates a few more.
 The core practices of true Wicca are purely focused on the natural world and setting intentions by way of spell-casting.
 Mass re-branding of a discipline happens quite a bit.
 Alchemy was re-branded as chemistry.
 Alchemy is an ancient discipline that for centuries was obsessed with finding an elixir to live, and changing cheaper metals into gold.
 They were most notorious for an unnecessary amount of secrecy.
 Many famous people in history even cross paths with Alchemy.
 Names like Isaac Newton, Robert Boyle, Cornelius Drebbel, and Henry V of England all sponsored or influenced the practices of alchemy.
 Alchemists did not have much success for obvious reasons.
 They did however accomplish establishing the scientific method that’s widely accepted today.
 The reason Alchemy eventually became chemistry is simply that no one took them seriously.
 There were hard divides being drawn between chemistry in the 1700s.
 Alchemy was for crazy scientists and charlatans.
 But more accurately Alchemy is the father of Chemistry.
 Witchcraft, Wicca is the mother of this new single consumer deism type of Spirituality.
 Wicca has a similar reputation.
 The main problem with Wicca is that women both young and old have power.
 In our patriotic world that’s a no no… in simple language.